michaelsammueller/secure-software-development/README.md

 ### <a name="10">Testing</a>

-Unit testing has been implemented throughout the system build process to periodically verify that system features are working as intended (<a href="application/tests">see here</a>).
+Integration and unit testing has been implemented throughout the system build process to periodically verify that system features are working as intended (<a href="application/tests">see here</a>).

 ### <a name="11">GDPR</a>